CNN: Other digital offerings

 CNN Newsource is a subscription-based affiliation video service that provides CNN content to television station affiliates with CNN, including terrestrial stations and international stations.
 Newsource allows affiliates to download videos from CNN, as well as from other affiliates who upload their video to Newsource.

 CNN also maintains a wire service known as CNN Wire.

-CNN's digital storefront, which sells branded merchandise, household goods, and software, is operated by StackCommerce via partnership.
+In addition to news articles, CNN produces articles and videos that recommend products for consumers to purchase, in a category of content branded as CNN Underscored.
+CNN Underscored operates separately from CNN's newsroom.
+CNN says the editors and writers use their own judgment about which products they choose to promote, but their recommendations are published with links to where the recommended products can be purchased, and they collect revenue from the sellers when people use those links.

-In 2021, CNN Digital had an average of 144-million unique visitors in the United States according to Comscore, making it the most viewed digital news outlet, ahead of The New York Times, NBC News, Fox News, The Washington Post.
+In 2021, CNN Digital had an average of 144 million unique visitors in the United States according to Comscore, making it the most viewed digital news outlet, ahead of The New York Times, NBC News, Fox News, The Washington Post.

-CNN-10
+CNN 10

-The network also hosts CNN-10, a daily 10-minute video show visible at the CNN website or YouTube.
+The network also hosts CNN 10, a daily 10-minute video show visible at the CNN website or YouTube.
 It replaced the long-running show CNN Student News which had been aired since 1989.
-It is aimed at a global audience of students, teachers, and adults, and was hosted by Carl Azuz.
-In the fall of 2022, Carl Azuz was replaced by Coy Wire as the host of CNN 10, after leaving CNN due to a "personal decision" according to a CNN spokesperson in a newsletter published on September 18, 2022.
+It is aimed at a global audience of students, teachers, and adults.
+First hosted by Carl Azuz, then in the fall of 2022 replaced by Coy Wire.
+Carl Azuz left CNN due to a "personal decision" according to a CNN spokesperson in a newsletter published on September 18, 2022.